Brandon-Lanier/weekend-jquery-server-calculator/README.md

 This is basic calculator app that can handle simple expressions entered by the user and will store all previous calculations and results used.

 The user is allowed to enter two operands and one operator to compute any basic math equation(Addition, Subtraction, Multiplication and Division).
 When the user clicks the equals button, the result of the expression will be show beneath the calculator while a copy of the full expression and result is stored in a history section.
-The user can then access a previously used expression by clicking on it in the history section.
+The user can then access a previously used expression by clicking on the calculator next to the expression.
 This will pull the expression back into the calculator interface and once again display the results.

 The user has the option to erase all previous calculations from the list, or erase just one of the calculations by selecting the eraser icon next to the expression.